arabcoders/http_inspector/README.md

 ```

 #### POST /api/session/restore
-Restore a prior session by friendly or technical ID.
+Restore a prior session by its friendly ID.

 ```json
 {